Basics of Forex - Basics Tutorials for Beginners

 In Forex currencies are traded in units known as lots.
 The standard lot is made up of 100,000 units of currency.
 There is also the Mini lot which is made up of 10,000 units of currency & the Micro lot which is made up of 1,000 units of currency.

-For 1standard lot the profit is $10 per pip, for mini lot the profit is $1 per pip & for micro lot the profit is $0.10 per pip.
-Therefore, in the above example where the currency pair moved upwards by 50 pips if a trader was trading using 1standard lot then their profit would be $10 multiplied by 50 pips which is $500.
+For 1standard lot the profit is $10 per pip, for mini lot the profit is $1 per pip & for micro lot the profit is $0.10 dollars per pip.
+Therefore, in the above example where the currency pair moved upwards by 50 pips if a forex trader was trading using 1standard lot then their profit would be $10 multiplied by 50 pips which is $500.

 What is Leverage? - Basics of Forex Trading

-Because not many traders can afford to trade 100,000 units of currency or 10,000 units of currency, there leverage in FX which means that traders can borrow money & use the borrowed money to make trades with.
-For example leverage of 100:1 means that a trader with capital of $10,000 can borrow upto 100 times using the 100:1 leverage option & therefore after borrowing using this leverage the trader will now have a total of $10,000 multiplied by 100, which means the trader will have a total of $1,000,000 & can therefore trade ten standard lots of $100,000 units of currency.
+Because not many traders can afford to trade 100,000 currency units or 10,000 units of currency, there leverage in FX which means that traders can borrow money & use the borrowed money to make trades with.
+For example leverage of 100:1 means that a trader with capital of $10,000 can borrow upto 100 times using the 100:1 leverage ratio & henceforth after borrowing using this leverage the trader will now have a total of $10,000 dollars multiplied by 100, which means the trader will have a total of $1,000,000 & can thence trade ten standard lots of $100,000 units of currency.
 This leverage is what makes Forex accessible to retail traders because retail traders can start with little capital of their own and use leverage to borrow the rest of the money required for fx trading.
-The money that the trader deposits is referred to as the trader's margin and a trader can continue borrowing money using this leverage option as long as they have the required margin in their trading account.
+The money that the trader deposits is referred to as the trader's margin and a fx trader can continue borrowing money using this leverage ratio as long as they have the required margin in their trading account.
 This is why traders must have the required account balance in their trading account to open the trades they want to, for example a trader using leverage 100:1 must have more than $1,000 dollars in their trading account to be able to open and trade using standard lots.

-What is Margin? - Basics of Forex Trading
+What's Margin? - Basics of Forex Trading